nagellee639/Reversible-MNIST-AI-training/README.md

 # Reversible-MNIST-AI-training
-An attempt to make an AI out of reversible logic gates
+An attempt to make an AI out of simulated reversible logic gates

 This initial attempt was made with assistance of AI, so there may be bugs.